-Place the frying on the flattop of the Pizza e Cucina, and heat the oil to fry the polenta.
+Place the frying on the flattop of the Wood Fired Pizza Oven, and heat the oil to fry the polenta.
 The temperature of the oil should be around 165°-180°C - 329°-356°F.

 Carefully place each piece into the hot oil and fry for two to three minutes on each side.
 With a strainer remove the polenta from the oil and place it on a food safe absorbent paper to remove excess oil.